koingdev/KDDesignPattern/README.md

 # CREATIONAL
-> Creational software design patterns deal with object creation mechanisms
+> Creational software design pattern deals with object creation mechanisms
 ## Factory Method
 *Should be applied when:*
 * We have a superclass with multiple subclasses and we need to return one of the subclass based on the parameter